 With the help of five BBCHS students and five parents, they planted 112 trees of various types at Bonaire Park, Granger Park, Meadowbrook Park, Meadows Park and Thirteen Acres Park.

-Also, the Village of Bourbonnais Public Works Department planted 56 Arborvitae Trees at Riverfront Park.
+Additionally, the Village of Bourbonnais Public Works Department planted 56 Arborvitae Trees at Riverfront Park.

 The Village of Bourbonnais has applied for a grant from the Illinois Transportation Enhancement Program (ITEP) to build a 2.5 mile bike trail, stretching from Bethel Drive to Diamond Point Park.
 The Village will look to implement it in the future, as it would increase the number of bicycle users in the area, which would as a result reduce dependence on fossil fuel-burning automobiles.